Roasted Brussels Sprouts with Balsamic Glaze

 Balsamic Glazed Brussel Sprouts in a white bowl with a silver measuring spoon next to it.

-Crispy Balsamic Glazed Brussel Sprouts with Dried Cranberries
+Crispy Balsamic Glazed roasted Brussels Sprouts with Dried Cranberries

-Crispy oven roasted Brussel sprouts with a thick balsamic reduction sauce to finish it off.
+Crispy oven roasted Brussels sprouts with a thick balsamic reduction sauce to finish it off.
 Toss in some dried cranberries for a festive holiday side dish.

 5 from 3 votes